-With yesterday's release of the Consumer Price Index, we can now dig a bit deeper into the "real" data, adjusted for inflation and against the backdrop of our growing population.
+With the subsequent release of the Consumer Price Index, we can now dig a bit deeper into the "real" data, adjusted for inflation and against the backdrop of our growing population.

 The Tech Crash that began in the spring of 2000 had relatively little impact on consumption.
 The Financial Crisis of 2008 has had a major impact.
-After the cliff-dive of the Great Recession, the recovery in retail sales had taken us (in nominal terms) 13.7% above the November 2007 pre-recession peak.
-The new high was in November of last year.
+After the cliff-dive of the Great Recession, the recovery in retail sales has taken us (in nominal terms) 17.1% above the November 2007 pre-recession peak, but off the all-time high set the previous month.

 Here is the same chart with two trendlines added.
 These are linear regressions computed with the Excel Growth function.